Japan World Cup Fixtures, Squad, Group, Guide - World Soccer

 Who will keep goal?

-Eiji Kawashima was back as first choice in the final qualifiers but Halilhodzic plays mind games and Shusaku Nishikawa is now back in the squad.
+Eiji Kawashima was back as first choice in the final qualifiers and Shusaku Nishikawa is now back in the squad.

 Can Japan defend?